-FireSmart Projects for Culturally Significant Sites and Green Spaces can include:
+FireSmart Projects for Culturally Significant Sites and Green Spaces include:

-- Updated November 2023 Checklist for CRI Requirements for Fuel Management Prescription is required to be completed before CSSGS Assessment is initiated - Updated November 2023 Completion of FireSmart CSSGS Assessment before mitigation work is initiated - Community-scale FireSmart vegetation management practices to decrease CSSGS wildfire risk. - Only incremental FireSmart expenditures, limited to activities identified in Table 11, are eligible.
+- Updated November 2023 Checklist for CRI Requirements for Fuel Management Prescription is required to be completed before CSSGS Assessment is started (completed checklist must be submitted at time of application but the cost is an eligible expense provided the assessment is completed within six months prior to the date of application submission). - Updated November 2023 Completion of FireSmart CSSGS Assessment before mitigation work is started (completed assessment must be submitted at time of application but the cost is an eligible expense provided the assessment is completed within six months prior to the date of application submission). - Community-scale FireSmart vegetation management practices to decrease CSSGS wildfire risk. - Only incremental FireSmart expenditures, limited to activities identified in Table 11, are eligible.